faceyspacey/respond-framework-docs-old/README.md

 ## Baked-in Redux (check out our sweet Components!)

-Internally, our state management library is called *Remixx*, but it's ok if you continue to call it *"Redux"* :)
+Internally Respond has its own state management library, but it's ok if you continue to call it "*Redux*" :)

-"Redux Modules"--*you know the ones the community never figured out how to make*--was always about components.
+*Respond Modules* is in fact primarily about *components*.
 The idea is that you can provide a pairing of Redux assets (reducers, actions, types) and components in a format that you can share with 3rd parties without naming conflicts (such as through NPM).
-In other words: **mini apps**. *It would have been nice, but when was the last time you saw Redux-based components on NPM??* **Not usefully now.**
+In other words: **mini apps**.

 While making this possible, we took the liberty to build in exactly what you might expect into React.
 Here's what *Respond components* look like: